Unsub Extender: a Python-based web application for visualizing Unsub data: Left Hand Panel

 \subsection{Export}

-After users explore, decide, and modify journal subscription states, the Export option will create a new copy of the data file with decisions saved and updated.
+After users explore, modify, and decide on journal subscription states, the Export option will create a new copy of the data file with decisions saved and updated.
 This can then be used for further analysis, to re-upload to Unsub Extender in the future, or to save for decision records.
-The button will generate a link underneath, which the user then clicks to download a randomly-named file.
+The button will download a time-stamped file named in \texttt{YYYY\_MM\_DD-HH\_MM\_SS.csv} format.